carbonsystems-dev/graphite/README.md

 ```
 Now we can begin using the functions:
 ### Functions
+**Functions save across all pages, so you can set a value on one page and get the value on another.
 `Graphite.set('key', 'value'); or Graphite.set('key', [table, table, table]);`

 The Graphite.set function sets a localstorage key and value based on your params.
 Supports tables.